 Memorial Sloan Kettering offers a secure website — called MYMSKCC — for patients to access personalized information about their care.
 If you enroll to use MYMSKCC, you can view, confirm, and keep track of appointments; access over 300 lab results; make changes to contact and insurance information; communicate with your healthcare team and other staff using secure electronic messages; and pay bills and view balances.
 Learn more about MYMSKCC.

-To enroll in MYMSKCC, please ask a session assistant in clinic or contact your physician’s office.
+To enroll in MYMSKCC, please ask a Care Coordinator (CC) in clinic or contact your physician’s office.

 Supportive Care and Pain Management